The Evolution of Predictive Text: Smarter AI Keyboards in 2025

 • Transparent controls show exactly what data leaves your device

 "The industry learned the hard way that users won't trust keyboards that compromise privacy," says privacy advocate Marcus Chen.
-"The new generation of AI keyboards had to solve the privacy problem to gain widespread adoption."
+"What we're seeing in 2026 is the payoff from years of investment in on-device AI.
+Companies that prioritized privacy early are now reaping the rewards in user trust and adoption."

 Leading keyboards now come with detailed privacy dashboards that show exactly what data is collected and how it's used.
 Many also feature automatic data deletion after certain time periods.